-At which point, Milan posted a shit storm of documents and communications proving that RWA, its board members, and its president in particular, were doing pretty much everyone dirty, not just Milan, not just diversity issues, but everything.
-Like, the president was ignoring complaints about a publisher refusing to pay royalties because it was his publisher, and of course they paid him.
+At which point, Milan posted a cache of documents and communications proving that RWA, its board members, and its president in particular, were doing everyone and everything dirty.
+Not just Milan, not just diversity issues, but everything.
+Like, the president was ignoring complaints about a publisher refusing to pay royalties — and it just so happened to be his publisher, who was paying him just fine.
 Again, if you want the details, check out that blog.

-The important thing here is that RWA completely fell apart.
-They had to get an entire new board of directors, a bunch of their chapters left them, they had to cancel their annual conference that year (although it was 2020, so that ended up being a non-issue), and they got rid of the RITAs, making a fresh and supposedly diverse start with the VIVIANs.
+The fallout nearly ruined RWA.
+They had to get an entire new board of directors.
+A bunch of their chapters dissolved ties with them.
+They had to cancel their annual conference that year (although it was 2020, so that ended up being a non-issue), and they got rid of the RITAs, making a fresh and supposedly diverse start with the VIVIANs.

 The inaugural round of VIVIANs were awarded this weekend.

 You might have an inkling about where this is going.

 I’ve been on twitter a bunch lately, and leading up to this weekend, the chatter in Romancelandia was been mostly Olympics stuff.
 Then the VIVIANs are awarded, and it’s 100% #DeathToRWA again.

 The winner in the category of Romance with Religious or Spiritual Elements is a historical romance.
 It’s set in the 1890s, and the hero was a soldier at Wounded Knee.

 One more time: the inaugural year of the new awards they promised would be more diverse and inclusive, RWA gave an award to a book where the hero massacred Native Americans.